 5. Seamless integrations with the tools you already use

-No doubt your teams are already using a bunch of tools.
 From sales software to payment platforms, most teams harness a patchwork quilt of tools to drive end-to-end processes.

 Make sure you check which integrations are available before you commit, don’t just presume.

 While monday.com integrates with over 40 applications, so you can keep using the tools you know and love, just in a more centralized fashion.